berndkuennen/lint_trilogy/Readme.md

 This page offers a comfortable HTML form to enter a YAML and lint it.
 On clicking the button, the app checks the YAML and gives feedback as an unordered list, or, in best case, tells you that the YAML ist valid.

 ### /lint/yaml/csv
-This interface accepts POST requests and awaits the YAML in the field _yaml_.
+This interface accepts POST requests and awaits the YAML in the field _data2lint_.
 Response is given as CSV list (content type text/csv), which remains empty (zero lines) if the YAML is valid.

 Example:
 ```
-$ curl -X POST -d 'yaml=xxx '  http://192.168.99.101/lint/yaml/csv
+$ curl -X POST -d 'data2lint=xxx '  http://192.168.99.101/lint/yaml/csv
 1,1,missing document start "---"
 1,4,trailing spaces
 ```

 ### /lint/yaml/json
-This interface accepts POST requests and awaits the YAML in the field _yaml_.
+This interface accepts POST requests and awaits the YAML in the field _data2lint_.
 Response is given as JSON structure (content type application/json) with the man key "value" as response which is telling with a _true_ or _false_ if the YAMl is valid.
 If there's errors, you'll find an array with line number, column and description.

 Examples:
 ```
-$ curl -X POST -d 'yaml=---'  http://192.168.99.101/lint/yaml/json
+$ curl -X POST -d 'data2lint=---'  http://192.168.99.101/lint/yaml/json
 {"valid": true}

-$ curl -X POST -d 'yaml=xxx '  http://192.168.99.101/lint/yaml/json
+$ curl -X POST -d 'data2lint=xxx '  http://192.168.99.101/lint/yaml/json
 {
     "errors": [
         {